Supporting Postsecondary Enrollment for Adult Learners of Color

 Research Brief

 Exploring the College (Re)Enrollment Decisions among Adult Learners of Color - Using the Iloh Model of College-Going Decisions and Trajectories to Understand the Role of Ecosystems and Shaping Experiences summarizes takeaways from narrative interviews with adult learners of color, using the Iloh Model of College-Going Decisions and Trajectories to explore deeply the roles of “ecosystems” or influencers for adult learners, as well as the role of early-in-life shaping experiences.
-This brief provides context for researchers and institutional leaders interested in better understanding decisionmaking processes as well as the factors that might shape these learners’ interests and questions when considering postsecondary education.
+The brief provides context for researchers and institutional leaders interested in better understanding decisionmaking processes as well as the factors that might shape these learners’ interests and questions when considering postsecondary education.

 Interested in adult learners who are also parents?